-Several entrances and exit gates if the park is fenced - If there are one entrance and exit gate, or one door and one exit gate, the dogs in the enclosure quickly learn where newcomers will enter.
-Dogs will assemble at the one entrance, which can result in dogs escaping or fighting on the way in, they will not target a particular gate if there are several entrances.
+Several entrances and exit gates if the park is fenced - If there are one entrance and exit gate, or one door and one exit gate, the dogs in the enclosure quickly learn where newcomers enter.
+Dogs assemble at the one entrance, which can result in dogs escaping or fighting on the way in, targetting a particular gate if there are several entrances.

 A separate enclosed area for small dogs, under 20 lbs is ideal.
 It can be very treacherous to take a little dog to a park frequented by large dogs.
 The big dog may not mean to hurt the smaller dogs, but they can play too rough, or they may see the little dog as a prey animal and pick it up and shake it, which can be fatal.